-Simply speaking, if you start speaking Italian, forget that you are called Ivan, assume that you are Giovanni, start using Italian mannerisms and gestures, act a bit, don't be afraid to look and sound silly because of mistakes, and - you are half way there.
-Just some grammar and vocabulary to learn, plus practice and interest in the culture of the language you are learning, and the job is done.
+Simply speaking, if you start speaking Italian, forget that you are called Ivan, assume that you are Giovanni, start using Italian mannerisms and gestures, act a bit, don’t be afraid to look and sound silly because of mistakes, and – you are half way there.
+Plus some grammar and vocabulary to learn, plus practice and interest in the culture of the language you are learning, and the job is done.
 That is why actors and creative people are usually good at languages.
 Speaking a foreign language requires you to get out of your normal persona and put on a different one.
 I can judge by myself: in English, I am much more polite, reserved, and, strangely, more cheerful.
 Plus, in my younger days I was a more confident person in English.
 On the other hand, in Russian I am funnier, more emotional, as well as more gloomy and cynical.
 English is more comfortable for work.
 Russian is more suitable for fun as well as sadness.

 Overcoming the “Language Barrier”

-On the other hand, people who are stuck "within themselves" and cannot imagine themselves as a different person, never break the infamous language barrier in direct colloquial communication with native speakers.
+On the other hand, people who are stuck “within themselves” and cannot imagine themselves as a different person, never break the infamous language barrier in direct colloquial communication with native speakers.
 They can produce a good piece of written translation, a correct written text, but get frozen when facing a real life situation where speaking and interaction is required.
 Can this be overcome?
-It can of course, just like most personality issues, but only if the person/student sincerely and really wants to do it.
+It can of course, but only if the person/student sincerely and really wants to do it.
 The remedy, at first sight, is very simple: go and mingle with the native speakers, dive in and try to function in that environment.
-The problem is - it can be stressful and sometimes embarrassing, but this is the cost of learning...
+The problem is – it can be stressful and sometimes embarrassing, but this is the cost of learning…